luddyte/aws_stack_deploy_demo/README.md

 to verify the app is functioning.
 Please note that it may take a few minutes for the DNS record to propagate, and the page to become available using the ELB URL.

 When you are done with the resoures run 'terraform destroy' to clean up.
-The resources